citp/privacy-policy-historical/m/mi/mic/michaelcheney.com.md

 **Children's Privacy**

-My Millionaire Mentor 2011 recognizes the privacy interests of children and we encourage parents and guardians to take an active role in their children's online activities and interests.
-No personally identifiable information is collected by My Millionaire Mentor 2011 and My Millionaire Mentor 2011's services and Site are not intended for children under the age of 13.
-My Millionaire Mentor 2011 does not target its services or this Site to children under 13.
-My Millionaire Mentor 2011 does not knowingly collect personally identifiable information from children under the age of 13.
+MichaelCheney.com recognizes the privacy interests of children and we encourage parents and guardians to take an active role in their children's online activities and interests.
+No personally identifiable information is collected by MichaelCheney.com and MichaelCheney.com's services and Site are not intended for children under the age of 13.
+MichaelCheney.com does not target its services or this Site to children under 13.
+MichaelCheney.com does not knowingly collect personally identifiable information from children under the age of 13.

 **Cookies**

 We may use small text files called cookies to improve overall Site experience.
 A cookie is a piece of data stored on the user's hard drive containing information about the user.
 Cookies generally do not permit us to personally identify you.
 Cookies must be enabled for you to use certain areas of the Site.

 Advertisements that appear on this Site are delivered to users by our advertising partners.
 Our advertising partners may download cookies to your computer.
 Doing this allows the advertising network to recognize your computer each time they send you an advertisement.
 In this way, they may compile information about where you, or others who are using your computer, saw their advertisements and determine which advertisements are clicked.
 This information allows an advertising network to deliver targeted advertisements that they believe will be of most interest to you.
-My Millionaire Mentor 2011 does not have access to or control of the cookies that may be placed by the third party advertisers.
+MichaelCheney.com does not have access to or control of the cookies that may be placed by the third party advertisers.

 Aggregate InformationThe Site may track the total number of visitors to our Site, the number of visitors to each page of our Site, IP addresses, External Web Sites (defined below) linked to, and we may analyze this data for trends and statistics in the aggregate, but such information will be maintained, used and disclosed in aggregate form only and it will not contain personally identifiable information.
 We may use such aggregate information to analyze trends, administer the Site, track users' movement, and gather broad demographic information for aggregate use.
 We may share this aggregate information with third parties to assist them in targeting advertisements to appropriate audiences.